amazon-ion/ion-cli/src/bin/ion/commands/generate/README.md

 For more information on inline types in Ion Schema, see [Type Definitions](https://amazon-ion.github.io/ion-schema/docs/isl-2-0/spec#type-definitions).

-Since these inline types do not have name attached to it, code generator interprets the name of this inline type based on where its placed in the schema.
+Since an inline type does not have a name attached to it, code generator interprets the name of this inline type based on where its placed in the schema.
 Below are few cases on how code generator interprets the name for the generated data model for an inline type in ISL: